Anthony B. Evnin, PhD

 Sherry Lansing

-During almost 30 years in the motion picture business, Sherry Lansing was involved in the production, marketing, and distribution of more than 200 films, including Academy Award winners Forrest Gump, Braveheart, and Titanic.
+During almost 30 years in the motion picture business, Sherry Lansing was involved in the production, marketing, and distribution of more than 200 films, including Academy Award winners Forrest GumpBraveheart, and Titanic.
 In 1980, she became the first woman to head a major film studio, when she was appointed President of 20th Century Fox.
 She was Chair and CEO of Paramount Pictures from 1992 to 2005.
 The Sherry Lansing Foundation, devoted to cancer research, public education, and encore career opportunities, was formed in 2005.
 Lansing is also a co-founder of the Stand Up To Cancer initiative and the EnCorps STEM Teachers Program.
-In addition, she serves on the University of California Board of Regents, and on the boards of the Broad Museum, the Carter Center, the Entertainment Industry Foundation, the WM Keck Foundation, the Pacific Council on International Policy, and the Scripps Research Institute.
+In addition, she serves on the boards of the Broad Museum, the Carter Center, the Entertainment Industry Foundation, the WM Keck Foundation, the Pacific Council on International Policy, and Scripps Research.
+She previously served on the University of California Board of Regents from 1999 to 2002 and chaired the UC Health Services Committee for a decade.
 She graduated cum laude with a BS degree from Northwestern University in 1966.
 Lansing has been a member of the Board of Directors of the Lasker Foundation since 2013.

 E. Albert Reece, MD, PhD, MBA

-E. Albert Reece is Executive Vice President for Medical Affairs, UM Baltimore, the John Z. and Akiko Bowers Distinguished Professor and Dean, University of Maryland School of Medicine.
-He is a member of the prestigious National Academy of Medicine (NAM).
-He received his education from New York University (MD); Columbia University Medical Center (Residency, Ob/Gyn); Yale University (Fellowship, Maternal-Fetal Medicine); the University of the West Indies, Jamaica (PhD, Biochemistry), and Temple University’s Fox School of Business & Management (MBA).
-Reece oversees an NIH-funded laboratory that studies the bio-molecular causes and consequences of diabetes-induced birth defects.
-He has published extensively in the scientific literature – 12 books and more than 500 publications.
-Reece has received numerous special awards and honorary degrees in recognition for his distinguished leadership, and contributions to science and medicine.
+E. Albert ReeceE.
+Albert Reece is the Former Dean of Medicine and the University of Maryland Executive Vice President; currently the Distinguished University and Endowed Professor, and Director of the Center for Advanced Research Training and Innovation (CARTI).
+He is a member of the prestigious National Academy of Medicine (NAM) and served on its Governing Council, Executive Committee and as a visiting Scholar-in-Residence.
+He received his medical education from New York University (MD); Columbia University Medical Center (Internship and Residency, OB/Gyn); Yale University (Fellowship, Maternal-Fetal Medicine); the University of the West Indies, Jamaica (PhD, Biochemistry), and Temple University’s Fox School of Business & Management (MBA).
+Reece oversees an NIH-funded laboratory that studies the bio-molecular causes and consequences of diabetes-induced birth defects and made a number of discoveries for which he and his colleagues hold many patents.
+He has published extensively in the scientific literature – 12 books and more than 500 scientific publications.
+Reece has received numerous special awards and honorary degrees in recognition for his distinguished leadership and contributions to science and medicine.
 He joined the Board of the Lasker Foundation in 2021.

 Russell Steenberg